Masses, Sheets and Rigid SCFTs: Notions for Adjoint Orbits

 \subsubsection{Dixmier Sheet}

-A sheet in which every non-nilpotent element is semi-simple is known as a Dixmier sheet.
+A sheet which contains semi-simple orbits is known as a Dixmier sheet.
 In type A, every sheet is a Dixmier sheet.
 This is no longer true outside of type A. The boundary of every Dixmier sheet is a Richardson nilpotent orbit.
 The existence of non-Dixmier sheets is equivalent to the existence of non-Richardson nilpotent orbits.